benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 ## Introduction

 Congratulations on the decision to switch to Adobe Analytics!
 You’ve taken your first step into a larger world.
-Although no two analytics tools are exactly the same, the leading web analytics tools (Adobe Analytics and Google Analytics, in particular) share enough common functionality that you can quickly learn to get meaningful insights into your business.
+Although no two analytics tools are exactly the same, the leading web analytics tools (Adobe Analytics and Google Analytics) share enough common functionality that you can quickly learn how to get meaningful insights into your business.

 This guide presents three common report types that help you to learn core concepts and workflows in Adobe Analytics, focusing on key similarities and differences between Adobe and other popular tools.
 This guide is designed for analysts who are familiar with basic digital analytics concepts, but new to Adobe Analytics.